 Professor Belt is also an advocate for people with disabilities.
 In 2016, President Obama named her as a Councilmember to the National Council on Disability, the independent federal agency that advises the President, Congress, and other federal agencies regarding policies and practices that affect people with disabilities.
-Additionally, she serves as a member of the Board of Directors for the Disability Rights Bar Association.
+Additionally, she served as a member of the Board of Directors for the Disability Rights Bar Association.

 Prior to joining the Stanford Law faculty, she was a Visiting Assistant Professor and Research Academic Fellow at Georgetown University Law Center.
 Earlier in her career, she was a summer associate at Preston, Gates & Ellis, LLP, a parliamentary intern with the South African Human Rights Commission, and a research intern at the Office of the Monitor for Pigford v.
 Glickman & Brewington v.
 Glickman.
 She received her JD from the University of Michigan Law School in 2009 and her PhD in American Studies from the University of Michigan in 2015.

 - 19th and 20th c.
 U.S. History, Disability History, Legal History, Law of Democracy

 - History of Suffrage, African American History, American Indian History, Gender History